schwerpunkt/dotfiles/README.md

 - zsh (soon)
 - ...

-It is specifically designed for my personal workflow and a composition of internet findings that work for me.
+It is specifically designed to suit my personal workflow.
+It is a composition of internet findings that work for me.